egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 https://forum.openwrt.org/t/need-help-writing-a-shell-script-openvpn-dns-resolver-switchout/61458/4

 ### Upgrade PBR
+Add: src/gz stangri https://dev.melmac.net/repo  to /etc/opkg/customfeeds.conf
+Disable (comment): option check_signature

+Rename on router: /etc/config/pbr to /etc/config/pbr.old

+LuCi > System > Software > Configure opkg

+1. Update OPKG Lists
+2. Upgrade PBR and Luci-PBR, do not overwrite

+Or manually:
-Locate the pbr and luci-pbr package at: https://github.com/stangri/repo.openwrt.melmac.net/tree/master
+Locate the pbr and luci-pbr package at: https://dev.melmac.net/repo
 Download the two packages: pbr-iptables_x.x.x-x_all.ipk and luci-app-pbr_x.x.x-x_all.ipk to your desktop by clicking on the .ipk file and when it has openend, on the download icon in the upper right hand corner.
-In Luci Administration > Software 'Upload Package' and isntall both packages
+In Luci Administration > Software 'Upload Package' and install both packages